tolstoyevsky/mmb/README.md

 $ sudo ./mmb.sh mariadb
 ```

-to build the Docker image for `armhf` port.
-If the target platform is based on x86_64, substitute `armhf` for `amd64`.
+to build the Docker image for `amd64` port.
+If the target platform is based on ARM, substitute `amd64` for `armhf`.
 For example,

 ```
-$ sudo ./mmb.sh mariadb amd64
+$ sudo ./mmb.sh mariadb armhf
 ```

 By the way, you can avoid using the `mmb.sh` script and build the image in a little more challenging way.
 Execute